-Abnormal Psychology, Clinical Psychology, Senior Seminar, Psychology of Women, The Psychology of Happiness: Positive Psychology, Practicum in Health and Human Services
+Clinical Psychology, Senior Seminar, Psychology of Women, The Psychology of Happiness: Positive Psychology, Practicum in Health and Human Services

 I work for social change through my service in professional organizations.
 Among many other roles within the American Psychological Association (APA) I have been Chair of the Committee on Women in Psychology (1993-1996) and Chair of the Board for the Advancement of Psychology in the Public Interest (1998-2001).
 The Board "encourages the generation and application of psychological knowledge on issues important to human well being".
 It emphasizes "those aspects of psychology that involve solutions to the fundamental problems of human justice and that promote equitable and just treatment of all segments of society".
 I am the past President of Psychologists for Social Responsibility (PsySR).

 Sarah Collins (2012) Generational Differences in Bhutan: A Study of Three Generations of Women.
 Proceedings of the National Conference on Undergraduate Research, Ogden, Utah.

 Howell, Mary (2012) Transgendered Women.
 Wheaton College Honors Thesis

 Harshbarger, Heather (2005).
 Break the silence: A review of the psychological literature on self-mutilation.
 Wheaton College Honors Thesis

 Jocey Townsend, Aria Grillo and Laura Steele Wheaton Research Partnership Developed web and video resources for the American Psychological Association's CODAPAR Currciulum on Intimate Partner Violence.
 Available at: http://www.apa.org/pi/iparv.pdf